Nih4rS/Formula1/README.md

 * Streamlit sees only one year
   You probably built only one season.
 Run `build_all.py` for more ranges and refresh Streamlit.

+ * Apply button disabled
+   Ensure all required selectors (Year, Grand Prix, Session, at least one Driver) are chosen before Apply.

+ * Circuit map shows warning "No map data found"
+   Run: `python etl/build_maps.py <year>` or click the map build action (to be added) in future versions.

 * 2014–2017 telemetry
   Per-distance telemetry for best-lap charts is incomplete in older seasons.
 Races still provide usable lap tables and positions for many events.
 Use `build_race.py` for those.